Which nervous system division is involved in involuntary actions, such as heart rate and digestion?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-The autonomic nervous system is further divided into two main branches: the sympathetic and parasympathetic nervous systems.
-The sympathetic nervous system prepares the body for "fight or flight" responses during stressful situations, while the parasympathetic nervous system is involved in "rest and digest" functions that promote relaxation and conservation of energy.
+It is subdivided into two main branches: the sympathetic and parasympathetic nervous systems.
+The sympathetic system is often referred to in the context of the “fight or flight” response, which can affect heart rate but does so under stress rather than as a regular function.
+In contrast, the parasympathetic system is involved in “rest and digest” functions that promote digestion and maintain homeostasis during restful states.

-In contrast, the central nervous system comprises the brain and spinal cord and is primarily involved in processing sensory information and coordinating responses.
-The somatic nervous system, on the other hand, controls voluntary movements by innervating skeletal muscles.
-Thus, the autonomic nervous system specifically addresses involuntary actions, making it the best fit for the question regarding heart rate and digestion.
+The central nervous system comprises the brain and spinal cord and is more focused on processing sensory information and voluntary movements.
+The somatic nervous system, on the other hand, is involved in the control of voluntary movements of skeletal muscles.
+Thus, the autonomic nervous system is the correct answer for its direct involvement in involuntary actions like heart rate and digestion.

 Subscribe